jwtk/jjwt/README.md

 Finally, JSON with whitespace for human readability is nice, but it doesn't make for a very efficient message format.
-Therefore, JWTs can be _compacted_ (and even compressed) to a minimal representation - basically Base64URL-encoded strings - so they can be transmitted around the web (such as in HTTP headers or URLs) more efficiently.
+Therefore, JWTs can be _compacted_ (and even compressed) to a minimal representation - basically Base64URL-encoded strings - so they can be transmitted around the web more efficiently, such as in HTTP headers or URLs.

 <a name="overview-example-jwt"></a>
 ### JWT Example